 Even after children learn to read by themselves, it's still important for you to read aloud together.
 By reading stories that are on their interest level, but beyond their reading level, you can stretch young readers' understanding and motivate them to improve their skills.
 We are more than happy to supply families with books to read at home.

 Our goal is to motivate children to want to read so they will practice reading independently and, thus, become fluent readers.

-All pupils will also receive sensory sessions in our sensory circuit room, every morning to help settle pupils into the school day.
+All pupils will also receive sensory and mindfulness sessions, every morning to help settle pupils into the school day.

 A homework planner (please see below) will be given out at the beginning of each term so that you can see what is expected during that time.
 Pupils can pick any activity to complete each week as homework, in any order.
 They must bring one piece of completed homework into school every Monday.

 Miss Chloe will be returning to Hope School this term.
-Delta will be attending aerial ninjas sessions once a week to learn new moves and improve their core strength and balance.
+Class 3 will be attending aerial ninjas sessions once a week to learn new moves and improve their core strength and balance.

-The children will also be receiving an additional PE lesson on a Tuesday.
+The children will also be receiving an additional PE lesson each week.
 During this lesson the children will be give opportunities to build their hand-eye coordination, gross motor skills and team work abilities.